PhD positions

 Financial support: The students admitted to the PhD program at Comenius University are awarded competitive monthly stipend to cover their living expenses, guaranteed for the duration of the study for the students in good standing.

 Application process: If you are interested in either of the positions, please contact Dr. Milan Sykora via e-mail (sykoram@uniba.sk).
-In the e-mail please state why you think you are qualified for the position and why would you like to work at LAM and attach your CV.
+In the e-mail please state why would you like to work at LAM (in the context of your prior position/experience and your future plans) and attach a CV (one-page max.).
+Recommendation letter from your mentor of mentors is a plus.
+You can find more information at: https://fns.uniba.sk/en/lam